 If you take supplements, be careful to not overdose as it can lead to selenium toxicity.

-And lastly, if you do want to make sure you get all the important nutrients to keep your hair growing strong and long, there are many natural hair supplements that contain a mix of all the vitamins you need.
-Just make sure to keep the balance right.
+Lastly, if you want to make sure you get all the important nutrients to help keep your hair growing strong and long, there are many natural hair health supplements that contain a mix of necessary vitamins – just make sure to keep the balance right.